amaargiru/mqtt-client/README.md

-Example of connect to MQTT broker.
+Example of wrapper class for Paho MQTT Python client.